 A surety bond is a contract signed by a contractor, called the principal, and a surety company, to insure a third-party, called the obligee, that a project will be completed pursuant to the contract; otherwise, the surety will pay another contractor to complete the work.
 However, a surety company will only issue a bond for creditworthy contractors, particularly those with significant assets.
 Consequently, many small business owners are prevented from bidding on projects because they cannot be bonded based on their own creditworthiness.

-To promote small business and to promote more competition, which generally leads to lower prices for the project owners, which, in many cases, will be federal, state, or municipal governments, or agencies thereof, the Small Business Administration (SBA) guarantees bid, performance, and payment bonds issued by preapproved surety companies for qualified small businesses.
+To promote small business and more competition, which generally leads to lower prices for the project owners, which will often be federal, state, or municipal governments, or agencies thereof, the Small Business Administration (SBA) guarantees bid, performance, and payment bonds issued by preapproved surety companies for qualified small businesses.
 Bid bonds guarantee that the contractor with the winning bid will actually sign a contract to perform the work.
-Payment bonds insure that the contractor will pay all of its subcontractors or other workers working on the project, who would otherwise sue the project owner for payment.
+Payment bonds insure that the contractor will pay all its subcontractors or other workers working on the project, who would otherwise sue the project owner for payment.
 A performance bond guarantees that the contractor will finish the project pursuant to the contract.
 The SBA guarantee is free for bid bonds, but the SBA charges 0.729% of the contract price for payment or performance bonds.
 The SBA also charges 26% of the fee that the surety charges to the principal.

 Government Insurance Promotes Socially Desirable Goals

 Most government insurance programs are designed to promote socially desirable goals and they usually use private insurance companies to sell and manage policies and manage claims.
-In many cases, the government insurance program serves as reinsurance to motivate private insurance companies to offer these types of insurance without taking on a large or unknown risk.
+The government insurance program may serve as reinsurance to motivate private insurance companies to offer these types of insurance without taking on a large or unknown risk.
 Many of the smaller programs are instituted for only a limited duration.
-Some past insurance programs that have been discontinued, include war risk insurance, that was offered during World War I and II, federal crime insurance program, from 1971 to 1997, and the federal riot reinsurance program, 1968 the 1983.
+Some past insurance programs that have been discontinued include war risk insurance, offered during World War I and II, federal crime insurance program, from 1971 to 1997, and the federal riot reinsurance program, 1968 the 1983.